paulross/PythonExtensionPatterns/doc/sphinx/source/watchers.rst

 Dictionary Watchers
 ---------------------------

-We have created a context manager to wrap the low level C code with a watcher called ``cWatchers.PyDictWatcher`` that reports every dictionary operation to ``stdout``.
+Here is a context manager ``cWatchers.PyDictWatcher`` that wraps the low level CPython code with a watcher that reports every dictionary operation to ``stdout``.
-The code is in ``watcher_example.py``.
+The code is in ``src/cpy/Watchers/watcher_example.py``.

 .. code-block:: python
     :linenos: